 Pick Your Packaging

 Looking out at a display of cannabis packaging these days may be enough to overwhelm anyone.
-Cannabis packages come in a wide variety of shapes, sizes, and styles, including boxes, bags, jars, vials, and pens.
+Cannabis packaging come in a wide variety of shapes, sizes, and styles, including boxes, bags, jars, vials, and pens.

 First, make sure you are choosing packaging that’s compliant with state regulations.
 The packaging you pick should predominantly be determined by the product you’re trying to protect.
 Cannabis is a challenging but delicate plant.
 If it’s exposed to too many outside elements such as heat or humidity, the compounds and terpenes in it will start to break down.
 That can lead to several issues, including loss of concentration, flavor, and potency.